U.S. imposes travel ban from eight African countries over Omicron variant | Business

 U.S. imposes travel ban from eight African countries over Omicron variant

 The United States will bar entry to most travelers from eight southern African countries starting on Monday, after a potentially more-contagious new coronavirus variant was identified in South Africa, President Joe Biden said on Friday.
-The new variant, dubbed Omicron, poses a new challenge for Biden, who has had a mixed degree of success getting Americans vaccinated after a politically motivated pushback https://www.reuters.com/world/us/ten-states-sue-biden-administration-over-covid-19-vaccine-mandate-us-health-2021-11-11 by 10 states on mandates, and faces criticism from international health experts and foreign leaders about failing to send https://www.reuters.com/world/us/biden-pledges-new-vaccine-donations-bid-rally-global-pandemic-fight-2021-09-22 vaccines to poorer countries.
+The new variant, dubbed Omicron, poses a new challenge for Biden, who has had a mixed success getting Americans vaccinated after a politically motivated pushback https://www.reuters.com/world/us/ten-states-sue-biden-administration-over-covid-19-vaccine-mandate-us-health-2021-11-11 by 10 states.
+Biden also faces criticism from international health experts and foreign leaders for failing to send https://www.reuters.com/world/us/biden-pledges-new-vaccine-donations-bid-rally-global-pandemic-fight-2021-09-22 vaccines to poorer countries.

 The travel restrictions do not ban flights or apply to U.S. citizens and lawful U.S. permanent residents.
 Countries around the world rushed to suspend travel from southern Africa after the World Health Organization said Omicron was "of concern."
-Many of those restrictions kick in immediately, unlike the United States'.
+Many of those bans kick in immediately, unlike those issued by Biden.

 The restrictions apply to South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi.
 Most non-U.S. citizens who have been in those countries within the prior 14 days will not be allowed into the United States.
 Biden made the announcement while spending the Thanksgiving holiday weekend on the Massachusetts island of Nantucket.

 "As a precautionary measure until we have more information, I am ordering additional air travel restrictions from South Africa and seven other countries," Biden said in a statement.
-"These new restrictions will take effect on November 29.
-As we move forward, we will continue to be guided by what the science and my medical team advises."
-He told reporters while on a walk in Nantucket that his medical team recommended the ban begin on Monday instead of immediately.
+The president told reporters while on a walk in Nantucket that his medical team recommended the ban begin on Monday instead of immediately.
 A White House official told Reuters the gap was due to the procedural things that had to be done before such a ban could be put in place, including working with transportation authorities and airlines.

-"It's not waiting, it's how long it takes," the official said.
+Airlines for America, an industry trade group, said it was "in communication with the U.S. government as specifics remain unknown at this time and there are many unanswered questions.
+Amid this rapidly evolving situation, it is critical that U.S. government decisions regarding international travel restrictions and requirements be rooted in science."
 The United States could add countries to the restriction list if the variant spreads, a senior administration official said.

 Delta Air Lines and United Airlines both fly to South Africa and United is set to resume nonstop flights from Newark to Cape Town on Dec.
 1. Shares of both airlines closed down more than 8% Friday.
 PUSH ON WTO

-Biden called on nations meeting at the World Trade Organization next week to agree to waive intellectual property (IP) protections for COVID-19 vaccines in the wake of the discovery of the new variant.
+Biden called on nations meeting at the World Trade Organization next week to waive intellectual property (IP) protections for COVID-19 vaccines in the wake of the new variant.
 "The news about this new variant should make clearer than ever why this pandemic will not end until we have global vaccinations," Biden said in a statement.

 However, the WTO meeting was postponed https://www.reuters.com/business/wto-postpones-major-meeting-over-covid-19-concerns-sources-2021-11-26 because concerns about the variant, sources told Reuters, potentially making the already slow and uncertain process of intellectual property waivers even more so.
 Some public health experts have said the United States has not done enough to provide the first doses of vaccines overseas, particularly as it pushed forward with booster shots for its own citizens who are already vaccinated.